johncmunson/navigating-the-react-ecosystem/README.md

 ### Common Patterns

 These patterns are common enough that you should be somewhat familiar with them.
-Used correctly, they can make for crazy amounts of composition and reuse and will enable proper separation of concerns as your applications grow.
+Used correctly, they can make for very efficient composition and reuse and will enable proper separation of concerns as your applications grow.

 - [Compound Components](https://www.youtube.com/watch?v=hEGg-3pIHlE)
 - [Function as](https://www.youtube.com/watch?v=WE3XAt9P8Ek) [Child Components](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)